jamesabustan/my-recipe-app/server/README.md

 * Postgres for Database
 * Mocha Chai for testing

+### Learning points
+* Setting up express and connecting to Postgres Database
+* Validation and error handling - using trim() to prevent user entering whitespaces on both sides
+* Using Handlebars
+* Frequent commits and working on branches
+* Document as I go along

 * Generate Express App
 * Create database - Knex, create migration recipes